robhagemans/pcbasic/README.md

 For example, run `pcbasic --preset=pcjr`.
 Other available presets include `mda`, `ega`, `hercules`, `olivetti`.

 If you're running PC-BASIC from a GUI, you can set the required options in the configuration file instead.
-The configuration file is a file names `PCBASIC.INI` that is stored in the following location:
+The configuration file is a file named `PCBASIC.INI`, stored in the following location:

 | OS         | Configuration file location
 |------------|-------------------------------------------------------------------------